ADI-2707/WeRent/BackEnd/README.md

-# WeRent Backend API Documentation
+# 🚗 WeRent Backend API

-This document provides information about the available API endpoints in the WeRent backend service.
+WeRent is a car rental platform where users can rent cars and owners can list their vehicles.
+This backend provides REST APIs for user authentication, car listings, bookings, and owner dashboard features.

-## Base URL
+## 🔗 Base URL
 ```
 http://localhost:3000/api
 ```

-## Authentication
+## 🔐 Authentication
 Most endpoints require JWT authentication.

-Include the JWT token in the Authorization header of your requests.
+Include the token in your request header:

 ```
 Authorization: <your_jwt_token>
 ```

+# 📂 API Categories
+- **User API**
+- **Car API (Public)**
+- **Owner API**
+- **Booking API**

-## Endpoints
+## 👤 USER API

 ### 1. Register User
 Create a new user account.